-For more distal small bowel lesions, intraoperative enteroscopy is an effective technique that allows simultaneous palpation and visualization of the small bowel in its entirety to increase the possibility of lesion identification.
+Upper endoscopy has been used successfully in the detection of proximal benign small bowel lesions in 12-30% of reported cases.
+For more distal small-bowel lesions, intraoperative enteroscopy is an effective technique that allows simultaneous palpation and visualization of the small bowel in its entirety to increase the possibility of lesion identification.

 Endoscopy allows concomitant biopsy of intraluminal lesions.
 Polypectomy may also be performed for small lesions.

 Gut stromal tumors and lipomas frequently cannot be removed via endoscopy because of their deep intramural location and the subsequent elevated risk of bowel perforation during attempted removal.
 In addition, some authorities caution against endoscopic lesion biopsy because of the increased risk of shedding cells, which could lead to nests of local tumor recurrence.
 (See the image below.)

 Benign neoplasm of the small intestine.
 Intraoperative view of an ependymal small bowel stromal tumor.
 Notice the narrow lesion stalk and high degree ....